Lemon Chia Fresca

 Back at home I’ve been missing those fun drink options so I started playing around with infusing water and even got some tamarindo from nuts.com to try making agua de tamarindo.
 I haven’t experimented with it yet, but I’m excited to try my hand at it.

 Anyhow, all of these new drink ideas inspired me to try making a chia fresca.
 If you’re unfamiliar, a chia fresca is simply water and/or juice mixed with chia seeds.
 The idea originated in Mexico as Ancient Aztec warriors and long-distance runners would use chia seeds to provide sustained energy for long periods of activity.
 Mixing the seeds with water is like making a homemade energy drink!

-No only does the chia fresca have a delicious sweet lemon favor (without any actual sugar), it’s super hydrating and the cayenne pepper gives your metabolism a little boost.
-Of course, you’re also getting all the health benefits of the chia seeds.
-The healthy fat, protein and fiber no only give you sustained energy, but they help to stabilize blood sugar levels and give you that full feeling.
+Not only does the chia fresca have a delicious sweet lemon favor (without any actual sugar), it’s super hydrating and the cayenne pepper gives your metabolism a little boost.
 No more raiding your snack drawer all afternoon!

 - 12 ounces of cold water*

 - 2 Tablespoons – 1/4 cup lemon juice

 - 2-3 teaspoons chia seeds

 - 5-6 drops liquid stevia, or 2 teaspoons maple syrup

 - Combine all ingredients in a glass and let sit for about 15 minutes in the fridge so the chia seeds have a chance to absorb some of the liquid and “gel” up.
 Enjoy immediately or save for later.
 Can be made ahead of time as the mixture should last at least 2-3 days in the fridge.

 Nutrition information is automatically calculated, so should only be used as an approximation.